-Welcome to today's edition of The Rush 24 7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Live from the office of America's Anchor Man, I am Rush Limboy, and this is the Excellence in Broadcasting Network.
+Live from the office of America's Anchorman, I am Rush Limboy, and this is the Excellence in Broadcasting Network.

 You may be seated.

-Steph now duly standing prior to my approaching the EIB microphone at each hour.
+Staff now duly standing prior to my approaching the EIB microphone at each hour.

 Great to have you here, ladies and gentlemen, the day before Thanksgiving.

-And we're going to do open line Friday on Wednesday today, since we won't be here on Friday.
+And we're going to do Open Line Friday on Wednesday today since we won't be here on Friday.

 So we're going to suspend the normal rules that we impose on callers.

-And we will uh allow you whenever we go to the phones to basically control a content portion of the program, whatever you want to talk about is uh pretty much a go.
+And we will allow you, whenever we go to the phones, to basically control a content portion of the program.

 Feel free.